United Nations–administered Cambodia: Administration

 The Paris Peace Agreement specified the system of administration in Cambodia during the transitional period.

 Supreme National Council

 The Supreme National Council (SNC) as the sovereign body of Cambodia, represented the country externally and occupied its seat at the United Nations.
 Norodom Sihanouk was the chairman of the SNC.
 The SNC allowed its authority over all administrative agencies, bodies and offices acting in foreign affairs, national defence, finance, public security and information to be exercised by UNTAC on its behalf.
+A council with the same name in Cambodia was established in 2005, which also got chaired by Norodom Sihanouk.

 Constituent Assembly

 A Constituent Assembly was elected on 28 May 1992.
 Prince Ranariddh's FUNCINPEC Party was the top vote recipient with a 45.5% vote, followed by Hun Sen's Cambodian People's Party and the Buddhist Liberal Democratic Party, respectively.
 FUNCINPEC then entered into a coalition with the other parties that had participated in the election.
 The parties proceeded to draft and approve a new constitution, which came into effect on 24 September 1993.
 It established a multiparty democracy in the framework of a constitutional monarchy, with Prince Sihanouk elevated to King.
 Prince Ranariddh and Hun Sen became First and Second Prime Ministers, respectively in the new Cambodian government.
 Son Sann was the speaker of the assembly.